the-gigi/modern-go-programming/manuscript/overview.md

 There are already several other Go books out there.
 But, "Modern Go Programming" is different.
 It is designed to be easy to learn, easy to use and provide value in real-world situations.
-I attack every subject from multiple angles: conceptual level, comparison to other languages, simple code examples, in the context of a large system.
+I attack every subject from multiple angles: conceptual level, comparison to other languages, simple code examples and in the context of a large system.

 ### Concepts

 I start every topic at the conceptual level.
-This is very important for grounding
+This is very important for grounding.
+When you have the concepts right the rest is easy.
+I also connect and link together larger themes in Go design and philosophy, which helps even more because it reveals consistent patterns.
+The reason for different design choices simply click.

 ### Compare to other Languages